Bangladesh: Islamists emboldened by Taliban win in Afghanistan | DW | 25.08.2021

 "So Dhaka's counterterrorism achievements may be Pyrrhic victories: They killed terrorists and degraded their capacities, but they also may have laid the groundwork for future radicalizations of non-militant Islamists that resent how they've been treated by the state," he said.

-Professor Riaz also says Dhaka's actions against militants have paid off only in the short run, by weakening terror groups like al-Qaida and the "Islamic State" in the country.
+Professor Riaz also says Dhaka's actions against militants have paid off only in the short run, by weakening terror groups like al-Qaeda and the "Islamic State" in the country.